 Unfortunately, she lost almost 10% of her baby weight, so I was forced to tape down an extremely thin tube to my chest, across my breast, and the other end was inside a ready-to-feed bottle of formula.
 This way, the baby would be breast feeding and getting formula at the same time.
 It was incredibly stressful.
 My back and neck tensed up as I held her to my breast, my eye glasses kept sliding down my nose, and the nursing pillow was sitting directly on my c-section incision.

 We were in the hospital from Saturday night until Thursday.
 With the help of a lactation specialist, and when my milk finally did come in, I was able to get my baby back to her birth weight.
 It was an amazing accomplishment for me.
 (She was 7 pounds at birth).
 I had to keep a breastfeeding journal recording the times I fed her and the duration, etc. until baby and I developed a full routine.
 It was a lot of work.
 But so worth it.
 Seeing her drink my milk was so, so rewarding and I felt so fortunate to be able to breastfeed.
-My sister and I were both formula-fed babies, so I didn’t have anything against formula, but since the birth didn’t go as planned, I wanted at least my plan to breastfeed to be a success.
+I didn’t have anything against formula, but since the birth didn’t go as planned, I wanted at least my plan to breastfeed to be a success.
 And it was.

 The day we brought Annabella home, the sun was shining so bright; it felt like a warm Spring day.
 It didn’t feel like March at all.
 The water-weight was out of me, but my heart was full of love and pride, my breasts were filled with milk, and tears spilled over my cheeks.
 I was full.
 I was complete.